microsoft/MixedReality-WebRTC/docs/manual/cs/helloworld-cs-setup-core3.md

    static async Task Main(string[] args)
    ```

-3. Change the body of the `Main` function to call [`GetVideoCaptureDevicesAsync()`](xref:Microsoft.MixedReality.WebRTC.PeerConnection.GetVideoCaptureDevicesAsync) and display the list of devices found on the standard output.
+3. Change the body of the `Main` function to call [`GetCaptureDevicesAsync()`](xref:Microsoft.MixedReality.WebRTC.DeviceVideoTrackSource.GetCaptureDevicesAsync) and display the list of devices found on the standard output.

    ```cs
    static async Task Main(string[] args)